Cast Iron Cleaning With Electrolysis

 Similar warnings are seen against using galvanized metals, and the possibility that zinc may be released into the electrolyte, where it may come into contact with the piece being cleaned.
 Again, the voltages used should not be sufficient to cause concern.

 To avoid the foregoing types of concerns altogether, the use of graphite as an anode appears to fit the bill quite nicely.
-Graphite is a form of carbon that happens to be electrically conductive.
+Graphite is a form of carbon that happens to be electrically conductive, but at the same time is far less reactive to the electrolytic process than the majority of metals.
 As such, the only thing that it can possibly introduce back into the electrolyte or to the piece being cleaned is plain carbon.
 Graphite also has the advantage of not becoming coated with iron oxide as do typical metal anodes.
 It therefore needs no regular cleaning to maintain its performance.
 Storing the anode dry between cleaning sessions is recommended.

 Although not as inexpensive as plain sheet metal or scrap iron, graphite can be had, considering its expected duty life, quite reasonably.
 Bars, rods, or plates of compressed extruded graphite are available from a variety of sources.
 Look online for liquidation sales of lots of remaindered graphite forms, avoiding those which mention other materials like copper in their composition.

-It is important to note that, over time, any anode material used for electrolysis cleaning will deteriorate and need to eventually be replaced.
+It is important to note that, over time, any anode material used for electrolysis cleaning will deteriorate and will eventually need to be replaced.

 Finally, electrolysis should only be used to clean bare cast iron ware.
 Aluminum pieces will dissolve.
 Enameled cast iron pieces may also have their coatings compromised.
-Plated iron pieces may or may not be adversely affected, depending upon whether or not areas of plating have already begun to release or flake off.
+Chrome or nickel-plated iron pieces may or may not be adversely affected, depending upon whether or not areas of plating have already begun to release or flake off.